PROJECT: National Dance Institute Center (NDI) for Learning and the Arts

-The new National Dance Institute Center for Learning and the Arts is comprised of four studios including a 175 seat Performance Space, two galleries and administrative offices, and is located on the ground floor and basement of P.S.
+The new National Dance Institute Center (NDI) for Learning and the Arts is undertook work to create a facility to house four studios, a 175-seat performance space, two galleries and administrative offices.
+The project was sited on the ground floor and basement of P.S.
 90, a mixed-income condominium developed by the Department of Housing Preservation and Development and L + M Development Partners.

 In keeping with the NDI spirit, the NDI Center is dedicated to children and to education, and will allow NDI to offer expanded after-school, weekend, and summer programs; train professional artist to work with a diverse range of learners; offer a flexible, rentable studio/performance space in which commission, create, and present performances and visual arts; and provide continued opportunities for cultural exchange and global awareness.